-- 1. Verify that the SpO_2 and ECG cables are not connected to the monitor. - 2.
+- 1. Verify that the $SpO_2$ and ECG cables are not connected to the monitor. - 2.
 Cycle the monitor off (deleting any saved data) and then on again. - 3.
 When the main screen appears, highlight Demo and press O. - Note If you enter Demo mode with an SpO2 or ECG cable connected, the monitor enters Demo mode for only a second or two before shutting down and powering up in monitor mode.

-If you are in Demo mode and you connect an SpO_2 or ECG cable or select NIBP auto mode, the monitor shuts down and powers up to the start-up screen.
+If you are in Demo mode and you connect an $SpO_2$ or ECG cable or select NIBP auto mode, the monitor shuts down and powers up to the start-up screen.

-Figure 23.
+Figure 34.
 Power-on screen: Demo highlighted

 Demo mode is indicated by the message 'SIMULATION' in the upper left corner of the screen.
+If the monitor is connected to Acuity, 'SIMULATION' also appears on the Acuity display.

-Figure 24.
+Figure 35.
 Demo mode: initial display